Brandon Walton: Tampa Bay Buccaneers

 On August 18, one day after being waived from Pittsburgh, Walton was claimed by the Tampa Bay Buccaneers.
 He was waived on August 31, at the final roster cuts, but was re-signed to the practice squad the following day.
 Walton was released from the practice squad on January 31, 2022.
 On February 16, he was signed as a free agent by Tampa Bay.
 Walton made the Buccaneers' final roster in 2022.
 He made his NFL debut in week one of the regular season, appearing on four special teams snaps in a 19–3 win over the Dallas Cowboys.
 He appeared in a total of 11 games in the 2022 season, starting two.
 The Buccaneers waived Walton during final roster cuts on August 28, 2024.

 Carolina Panthers

 Walton was signed to the Carolina Panthers practice squad on August 30, 2024.
 He signed a reserve/future contract on January 6, 2025.

 Walton was waived on August 26, 2025 and re-signed to the practice squad.

+Atlanta Falcons

+Walton was signed by the Atlanta Falcons on May 11, 2026 after a tryout during rookie minicamp.
+He was released on August 29.